rbisdorff/Digraph3/docSphinx/tutorial.rst

 ..
 [Gol-2004] M. Ch.
 Golumbic, *Agorithmic Graph Theory and Perfect Graphs* 2nd Ed., Annals of Discrete Mathematics 57, Elsevier, Chapter 7, pp 157-170.

 ..
-[BIS-2000] R. Bisdorff (2000), Logical foundation of fuzzy preferential systems with application to the ELECTRE decision aid methods, *Computers and Operations Research*, 27:673-687 (downloadable version `PDF file 159.1Kb <https://leopold-loewenheim.uni.lu/bisdorff/documents/foundationElectre.pdf>`_)
+[BIS-2000] R. Bisdorff (2000), Logical foundation of fuzzy preferential systems with application to the ELECTRE decision aid methods, *Computers and Operations Research*, 27:673-687 (downloadable version `PDF file 159.1Kb <https://leopold-loewenheim.uni.lu/bisdorff/documents/foundationElectre.pdf>`_).

 ..
+[Wil-1996] D. B. Wilson (1996), *Generating random spanning trees more quickly than the cover time*, Proceedings of the Twenty-eighth Annual ACM *Symposium on the Theory of Computing* (Philadelphia, PA, 1996), 296-303, ACM, New York, 1996.

+..
 [Bar-1991] J.-P. Barthélemy and A. Guenoche (1991), *Trees and Proximities Representations*, Wiley, ISBN: 978-0471922636.

+..
+[Kru-1956] J. B. Kruskal (1956), *On the shortest spanning subtree of a graph and the traveling salesman problem*, Proceedings of the American Mathematical Society.
+7: 48–50.

 Footnotes
 .........